ViralRedditPosts/Model/README.md

 2. Installs - see the [prerequisites section on this page](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build#prerequisites) for additional information, the steps are essentially:
     1. Install Terraform CLI
     2. Install AWS CLI and run `aws configure` and enter in your aws credentials.
+    3. JDK 17 installed (8, 11 or 17 are compatible with spark 3.4.0)
 3. Clone this repository
-4. You can run the tests locally yourself by doing the following (it is recommended that you manage your python environments with something like [asdf](https://asdf-vm.com/) and use python==3.8.15 as your local runtime):
+4. You can run the tests locally yourself by doing the following (it is recommended that you manage your python environments with something like [asdf](https://asdf-vm.com/) and use python==3.12.3 as your local runtime):

     ```sh
     python -m venv venv  # this sets up a local virtual env using the current python runtime